awsdocs/amazon-comprehend-developer-guide/doc_source/realtime-analysis-cer.md

-# Creating and Using Custom Entity Recognizer<a name="getting-started-custom-entity-recognizer"></a>
+# Train custom recognizers \(console\)<a name="realtime-analysis-cer"></a>

 You can create custom entity recognizers using the Amazon Comprehend console\.
-This section shows you how to create and train a custom entity recognizer and then how to create an entity recognizer job\.
+This section shows you how to create and train a custom entity recognizer\.

 **Topics**

-## Creating a Custom Entity Recognizer Using the Console \- CSV Format<a name="getting-started-console-CER"></a>
+## Creating a custom entity recognizer using the console \- CSV format<a name="console-CER"></a>

 To create the custom entity recognizer, first provide a dataset to train your model\.
 With this dataset, include one of the following: a set of annotated documents or a list of entities and their type label, along with a set of documents containing those entities\.
-For more information, see [Custom Entity Recognition](custom-entity-recognition.md)
+For more information, see [Custom entity recognition](custom-entity-recognition.md)

 **To train a custom entity recognizer with a CSV file**